API Development

 What Are APIs?

-- Social media integration: Adding login or sharing capabilities via platforms like Facebook or Twitter.
+• Social media APIs — Enable login or sharing via platforms like Facebook, X (Twitter), or LinkedIn.

-- Payment gateways: Allowing secure and straightforward payment options through Stripe, PayPal, or Razorpay.
+• Payment APIs — Handle secure transactions through Stripe, PayPal, or Razorpay.

 Key Benefits of APIs in Mobile App Development